ichadhr/ichadhr.github.io/_posts/2014-06-22-social-profiles.markdown

 comments: true
 ---

-Beside and below each blog post is an author profile which contains the post authors information (this can be set in the user settings of the ghost admin dashboard).
-Astro includes support for linking to social platforms such as facebook, twitter, github etc. within this section.
+Beside and below each blog post is an author profile which contains the post authors information (this can be set in the user settings of the admin dashboard).
+Theme includes support for linking to social platforms such as facebook, twitter, github etc. within this section.
 This is a short post to demonstate the author panel which can be seen below...

 <!--more-->